Modern Views of Machine Learning for Precision Psychiatry: Acknowledgments

-\fi The research was partially supported from the US National Science Foundation (CBET-1835000 to Z.S.
-Chen), the National Institutes of Health (R01-NS121776 and R01-MH118928 to Z.S.
-Chen).
+The research was partially supported from the US National Science Foundation (CBET-1835000 to Z.S.C.), the National Institutes of Health (R01-NS121776 and R01-MH118928 to Z.S.C.).
 We thank Robert MacKay for English proofreading.